comper-io/private-beta/README.md

 You’ll get an access key from Jouke, which is a docker hub token.

+You can deploy using Docker Compose or Kubernetes, we're currently working on a Helm chart, so ask us about it.

 Make sure you have docker (with docker compose support) on your system.

 Then run: